 No other commercial recreation leases are presently proposed within the park.
 One-off approval has been previously provided to conduct jet-sprinting events in the Waimea River.
 This activity involves creating sprint channels in the riverbed.
 Jet boat events are incompatible with the management plan policy that prohibits unauthorized motor vehicle use in the park.
-This draft management plan proposes that consent for future jet-sprinting events be declined.

-- 118.Permit the re-establishment of the existing paintball operation at or in the vicinity of the existing pine plantation adjacent to River Road; and close the paintball operation at Challies Island on expiry of the present lease (October 2011). - 119.Remove the pine plantation. - 120.Permit new commercial recreation activities in the park, provided such activities are compatible with other park management objectives and do not require exclusive use of land that is presently available for public access. - 121.Do not permit jet-sprinting events within the park.
+- 125.Review the paintball operation at Challies Island back-channel when this area is required for wetland restoration.
+Permit establishment of a paintball operation elsewhere in the park, provided the adverse effects of the activity can be avoided or mitigated. - 126.Progressively remove trees from the plantations and replace with other plant cover, preferably native species. - 127.Permit new commercial recreation activities in the park, provided such activities are compatible with other park management objectives and do not require exclusive use of land that is presently available for public use.